bsoe003/DreamTeam-HW5/README.md

 * Find better way to inform that user's email is invalid (if time permits)
 * Consider merging change_password.html and change_email.html together? (if time permits)
 * Email focus color change when error
+* When on edit mode, being able to change photo (currently you can only add if it hasn't added before)
 * UI Bugs and Improvements
+* platinum_detail highlighting at Ag instead of Pt

 ####TODO (Extra):
 * analytic tracking for common user actions